pytest-dev/pytest/doc/en/reference/reference.rst

       --pdb                 start the interactive Python debugger on errors or KeyboardInterrupt.
       --pdbcls=modulename:classname
-                            start a custom interactive Python debugger on errors.
-For example:
+                            specify a custom interactive Python debugger for use with --pdb.For example:
                             --pdbcls=IPython.terminal.debugger:TerminalPdb
       --trace               Immediately break when running each test.
       --capture=method      per-test capturing method: one of fd|sys|no|tee-sys.